What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 - When a window is docked, the VBE fixes that window in a certain spot along one of the edges of the Visual Basic Editor window.

-Check out, for example, how the Project Explorer and Properties Window are are fixed along the left edge of the VBE window:
+Check out, for example, how the Project Explorer and the Properties Window are fixed along the left edge of the VBE window:

 - If windows are not docked, you just have a bunch of windows within the VBE.